Queensberry (band): 2010–2013: Line-up changes, Chapter 3 and disbandment

-On 7 July 2010, the group announced on its website that Anto and Vici had both departed from the group.
-Selina Herrero, a German-Spanish singer from Bad Kreuznach in Germany, who first hit the German single charts in 2008 with Don't Be Shy and You Can't Stop Me, and Ronja Hilbig, a singer from Hamburg, who had played the role of Nala in the German version of the musical The Lion King and had been a member of Die Lollipops, were brought in as new members.
-The first appearance of the new quartet was scheduled for 15 July 2010 on VIVA Live.
+Bartsch and Almeida Rinne recruited Selina Herrero, with whom Bartsch had previously collaborated on side projects, and Ronja Hilbig, a former member of Die Lollipops, to replace their former bandmates.
+Their first appearance in the new lineup took place on 15 July 2010 on VIVA Live.
+Almost simultaneously, Cheyenne Records decided to drop the group, resulting in the loss of their recording contract.
 The group made plans to shoot a reality show called A Day in the Life of Queensberry to be shown all over the US.
 In October 2010, the group recorded its earlier single I Can't Stop Feeling in Spanish as Yo No Puedo Vivir Sin Ti.
 The song, written by Teemu Brunila and Kid Crazy, and adapted for Spanish by José Valdes, was first performed on VIVA Live.
 On 3 December 2010, Queensberry announced it would make a label change and release an album in 2011.
 During spring and summer of 2011, the group performed throughout Germany on their Pink Chocolate Tour.

 The girls guest star on the album of German rapper Kitty Kat, and featured on a single called "No Time for Suckers".
 In April 2012, it was announced that Selina Herrero left the band and went back to school.
 The remaining members released their third album, Chapter 3, as a trio on 22 June 2012.
 The first single of the album, Timeless, was released on 1 June 2012.
 Both album and single charted very low in the German Charts at 90 and 91 respectively.
 Despite failing at repeating their former successes, a music video for the second single Girl Like Me was shot.
 The single was released on 31 August 2012 and became the first single of the group that failed to chart within the German Top 100.

 In August 2012, band member Leo had to drop out from several scheduled concerts of the band due to health issues.
 Therefore, De Almeida Rinne and Hilbig did several shows as a duo.
 In October 2012, Leo announced on her official website, that she has left the band.
 The remaining two members then decided to put future plans for the band on hold to focus on solo projects.
 In summer 2013 however, it came into the open that they had decided not to perform any longer together.